dwnppoalt/nHentai-Code-Generator/README.md

 #### Where are the codes saved?

 The codes are saved in the same folder as the nhentai.py.

+To access the text file on Windows, run the following on Powershell:

+`.\(filename).txt`

 To access the text file on android, run the following: